Certificate & Diploma in Communicative Japanese, Full-time

 |Award||Language Level||CEFR Category||CEFR Band||JLPT|

-Classes run Monday to Friday for 15 hours per week with most classes being held from 10.00 to 13.00.
+The course, comprising 15 hours of class study per week, is scheduled to run Monday to Friday daytime, with classes typically being held from 10.00 to 13.00.
 In addition to the classroom contact hours and scheduled online sessions, some small group or individual tutorials will be available by appointment.
-The programme is very demanding and students will be expected to spend at least 15 hours of study outside class every week.
+The programme is very demanding and students will be expected to spend at least 20 hours of study outside class every week.

 In addition to audio-visual materials and a variety of original materials supplied by the teachers, the course is based on a number of core textbooks such as: